Skip to main content

 }

-As we learned previously, JSX is just syntactic sugar for React.createElement() calls, which return JavaScript objects.
-Therefore, a React component's return statement can only return a single JSX element, because it's ultimately returning a single object.
+JSX is syntactic sugar for React.createElement() calls, which return JavaScript objects.
+Therefore, a React component's return statement can only return a single JSX element, because it is ultimately returning a single object.
+Trying to return two adjacent elements is like trying to return two values from a function—it is not allowed.

-The Problem in Practice: This code will produce an error:
+This code will produce an error:

 // This will cause an error!